 Fresh food is often picked before the fruit or vegetable is ripe, then packaged, shipped, and stocked.
 The time from harvesting to your plate could be days, even more than a week.
 During that time, the food loses nutrients.
 In fact, fresh foods typically lose most of their nutrients—vitamins and minerals in particular—in the three days post picking.
 Frozen food, however, is harvested at peak ripeness and flash-frozen within hours.

-2013 University of Georgia study looked at the level of nutrients in fresh and frozen food at the time of purchase and five days later.
+A 2013 University of Georgia study looked at the level of nutrients in fresh and frozen food at the time of purchase and five days later.
 The day they’re purchased, both frozen and fresh food are nutritionally similar.
 After five days in the fridge, the fresh had less vitamin A, vitamin C, and folate than the frozen.

 Myth #2: All frozen food is high in sodium